profsmith89/ctps/_sources/chap02.md

 Hmmm, I guess we do.
 This test run failed to do what we expected; it prints a bunch of text that isn't dialogue and ends at the start of the second quote in the input file.

+## Beware of hidden assumptions

-**Beware of hidden assumptions.** Our script is short enough that we can probably analyze our problem with `HomeView3.txt` by thinking through the script's operation.
+Our script is short enough that we can probably analyze our problem with `HomeView3.txt` by thinking through the script's operation.
 This will not always be the case, and we will soon learn how to use print statements to help us understand the state of our script at any point in its execution.

 Consider what happens when our script grabs line 1 of `HomeView3.txt`, i.e., the variable `the_line` holds the string: `'"Oh dear!" exclaimed Polly as she sat over in the corner by the window\n'`.
 Since the script just started, it is `looking_for_open_quote`, and it finds one at index `0` of `the_line` (i.e., the variable `i` will be `0`).
 Because `0` is not equal to `-1`, the script then sets the variable `dialog` to the contents of `the_line` (since `the_line[0:]` makes a copy the entire string).
 It also sets `looking_for_open_quote` to `False`, indicating a transition to state `S1`, and proceeds to the next iteration of the while-loop not realizing that it missed the close quote.
 While in state `S1`, it mistakenly recognizes the double quote on file line 3 as the missing close quote, and it thus prints much more than the actual first piece of dialogue.
 It then switches back to state `S0`, in which it finds the last double quote in the input file, but it prints nothing more because it finds the end of the file before any other double quotes.